 The first project is neither the most difficult nor the most time consuming assignment in the course.
-Thus, we highly recommend using this time to implement register allocation for the entirety of lab1 and not just for the optional (but strongly encouraged) checkpoint.
+Thus, we highly recommend using this time to implement register allocation for the entirety of lab1 in addition to the required checkpoint.

 Although the total amount of code you will have to write is relatively small, as this is your first attempt at working with the compiler code, there is a relatively large amount of material to understand before you can get started.
 Make sure you thoroughly understand the concepts of instruction selection and register allocation before attempting to implement anything.